TeamOpenFIRE/OpenFIRE-Firmware/README.md

  * *Clarification: Rumble power can go to either the pin marked `VHi` (board decides power delivery) or `USB` (directly powered from the USB interface).*

 ## Known Issues (want to fix sooner rather than later):
-- Serial communication (Mamehook or debug output) can randomly lock up operation when not using a core that has a patched TinyUSB *(refer to the enclosed instruction book)*.
+- Serial communication (Mamehook or debug output) can randomly lock up operation due to complications with HID packets (Mouse/Keyboard/Pad commands) and Serial I/O clashing.
 See https://github.com/adafruit/Adafruit_TinyUSB_Arduino/issues/293
   * If having issues, reducing the baud rate of the serial port in the sketch and the config files might help.
-Do report if you're still having issues!
+This is being actively investigated!
-- MAMEHooker supports the main force feedback/lamp outputs and the offscreen modeset, but is missing and will not react to the screen ratio modesets.
+- MAMEHooker supports the main force feedback/lamp outputs and the offscreen button modeset, but is missing and will not react to the screen ratio or other modesets.
   * Are there games that have issues with this?
 It really should be resolved by the game/emulator, not the gun.
   * LED pulses sent rapidly may reset at the ON-falling position, but the effect looks kind of good actually.
 Is this really a bug?
 - Temperature sensor *should* work, but haven't tested yet; there be ~~[elf goddesses](https://www.youtube.com/watch?v=DSgw9RKpaKY)~~ dargons.